lyndasowunmi/Moshify-Project/README.md

-MOSHIFIED WEBSITE MOCK UP
+#MOSHIFIED WEBSITE MOCK UP

 A website that mocks all of the features, animations, and components of moshified.com

 Features:
-.
-Built using Javascript, HTML, CSS, and JavaScript
+- Built using HTML, CSS, and JavaScript
-.
-Mobile-responsive
+- Mobile-responsive
-.
-The website includes;
+- The website includes;

   * Navigation bar
   * Hero block